finleymap/photogrammetry-rig/CAD_model/README.md

   - M2 bolts (for camera mounting)
   - M3 bolts (for most structural parts)
   - M5 bolts (for frame or large-load joints)

-> Ensure bolt lengths match the depth of your parts.
-Thread-locking compound is optional but can help secure high-vibration joints.

 #### Electronics:
 - **Camera:** Connect to the Raspberry Pi using the **CSI ribbon cable** and plug into the **CSI port** on the Pi (located near the HDMI ports).